How To Easily Repair Skirting Boards

 Almost all houses have skirting boards or baseboards.
 Some often call them mouldings or even kickboards.
 Back in the days, they are “mop boards” since they allow homeowners to mop the floor without drenching the wall plasterboard.

 Today, you can find skirting boards in various materials – wood, PVC, or MDF.
 In most houses, you can find them running along the base of the interior wall.
 When installing skirting boards, a professional can screw, or nail or glue them onto the walls.
 Most are within 5 to 15 cm high and available in painted or stained variants, as well as with carvings or straight flat.
-The popular choices that you might find in the skirting board shop in your area are solid oak or walnut, veneered, or MDF laminate skirting boards.
+The popular choices that you might find in the skirting board shop in your area are solid oak or walnut, veneered, or different types of MDF laminate skirting boards.

 Aside from being a vital element in any house, skirting boards also have various purposes.
 Just like with any aspect of your home, a time will come when your boards need a repair job or replacement.